• Skip to main content

 • watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

 • kyonen – 去年 (きょねん) : a noun meaning ‘last year’ in Japanese.
 This can also work as an adverb almost anywhere in a sentence.
-In the example, this works as an adverb to say “last year” in Japanese.
+In the example, this works as an adverb in the middle of the sentence to mean ‘last year’ in Japanese.

 • tokyo – 東京 (とうきょう) : a noun meaning ‘Tokyo’ in Japanese.